Injured and need cash?

 If your attorney states any of the following reasons for wanting you to choose their company, it could be a red flag.
 You may want to avoid using the company in question:

-• “We only work with this company” – this typically means your lawyer has a relationship with the company.
+- “We only work with this company” – this typically means your lawyer has a relationship with the company.
 If that relationship gets you a better deal, that’s great!
-Unfortunately, we’ve found that in many cases these relationships are not in the clients’ best interest.
+Unfortunately, that is not always the case.
 Ethically, your attorney should be open to you comparing rates and getting the best deal possible.

-• “This company does not require a lot of information” – all companies should ask for documentation on your case.
-If a company is not reviewing your case fully, they are making up for losses on other cases by charging a higher interest rate.
+- “This company does not require a lot of information” – all companies should ask for documentation on your case.
+If a company is not reviewing your case fully, they are making up for their higher loss rate by charging more in fees or a higher interest rate.
 Even if it is more work for your attorney, you want to work with a funding company that is diligent.

-• “They will reduce the amount due at settlement” – never sign a contract based on a verbal promise that is contrary to the writing on the page.
+- “They will reduce the amount due at settlement” – never sign a contract based on a verbal promise that is contrary to the writing on the page.
 Focus on the numbers on your contract.
-If they are 100% likely to reduce the amount due at settlement, why don’t they just incorporate that promise into the contract itself and reduce your rate now, before signing?
+If they are 100% likely to reduce the amount due at settlement, why wouldn’t they just incorporate that promise into the contract itself and reduce your rate now, before signing?

 Questions to ask a lawsuit loan company